jamesknelson/pacomo/README.md

 #### Components

-Each React component **must** have a single stylesheet file, placed in the same directory as it's single JavaScript file.
+Each React component **must** have a single stylesheet file, placed in the same directory as its single JavaScript file.

 The stylesheet **should** be required by the JavaScript file using `require()`, or similar.